jadelma5/megr2156-portfolio/docs/assignments/A03/index.md

 ### FEA

 Now that the beam model is complete I can run a FEA simulation on it.
 I set one side as a fixed geometry point and the other side with the load on it.
 I set the load to -300 lbf so that it would be pulling on the beam and would not be into the beam.
+I then ran the simulation and recored the deflectiona nd the max stresses

+The FEA simulation shows the max deflection to be 9.01 *10^-3 or .00901 inches and the max stress to be 1.639 KSI or 1639 PSI.

 ## Communicate

+### Design Reflection

+Both my hand calculations and the FEA simulation came back with very very similar results but their was a tiny difference.
+The reason for this differnce was because Soidworks rounded some numbers early suhc as the area and the max deflection.
+In return this made the length a little longer and when i ran the simualtion the deflection was the slightest bit over .009 inches at .00901 inches making it very minimal.
+If the solidworks did not round at all and used the exact same area and length as my hand calculations i would trust it more but since the rounding did make the axial deflection just the tiniest bit larger than the max i trust my hand calculations more.

+### Pin Hole

+For this I chose a substantical hole with a diameter of .3 inches.
+I then found that for a hole in a circular bar the stress concentraiton factor (Kt) is about 2.2.
+Next i found the net area of the bar minus the hole and found the ratio by diving the regular cross sectional area by the net area.
+I then multipled this by the max stress from the FEA of 1.639 KSI and by the Kt and found the new max stress to be 15.36 KSI.
+This is still under the max yeild strength of 40 KSI and still has a saftey factor of 2.6.

+## Lessons Learned

+I learned how to run simulations in Solidworks and other CAD programs in order to find max stresses and deflections with different materials and shapes.
+I also think i might have made a mistake in calculation the new stress for a pin hole in the beam as the new stress is a lot larger than the original max stress.
+This assignment took me about 3 hours to complete.